PARVATI-UNITN/PYTHON-10dni/README.md

 composite, and prompts the user to enter numbers above zero if they input a negative number.

 Palindrome: The python code checks whether a word entered by the user is a palindrome.
 It first reads the word input and creates a reversed version of it (`r_word`) using Python's slicing feature (`word[::-1]`).
 It then compares the original word (`word`) with its reversed version (`r_word`).
 If they are not identical (`word != r_word`), it further checks if they are palindromes when case is ignored (`word.lower() == r_word.lower()`).
 If this condition is true, it prints that the word is a palindrome when considering case insensitivity.
 If neither condition holds true, it concludes that the word is not a palindrome.
 If the original word is identical to its reversed version (`word == r_word`), it directly prints that the word is a palindrome.
-This script efficiently determines if a word is a palindrome, considering both case-sensitive and case-insensitive criteria.
+This script efficiently determines if a word is a palindrome, considering both case-sensitive and case insensitive criteria.

 Factorials: The python code computes the factorial of a number entered by the user.
 It begins by prompting the user to input a number (`fact`) for which the factorial needs to be calculated.
 It initializes `ans` to 1, which will store the factorial result.
 Using a `for` loop that iterates from 0 to `fact-1`, it repeatedly multiplies `ans` by the current value of `i+1` (which represents the sequence of numbers from 1 to `fact`).
 After completing the loop, it prints the computed factorial of `fact` using a formatted string that displays the original number and its factorial value.
 This script efficiently calculates factorials by iteratively multiplying values, producing the factorial result for any non-negative integer input by the user.

 Armstrong Numbers: In this it checks if a number entered by the user is an Armstrong number.
 An Armstrong number (or narcissistic number) is a number that is equal to the sum of its own digits each raised to the power of the number of digits.
 The script begins by prompting the user to input a number (`num3`).
 It then converts this number to a string (`num3=str(num3)`) to iterate over each digit using a `for` loop.
 Within the loop, each